python-semantic-release/python-semantic-release/docs/commit-parsing.rst

   - Multiple ``BREAKING CHANGE:`` paragraphs are supported
   - ``revert`` is not currently supported

-The default confiugration options for :py:class:`semantic_release.commit_parser.AngularCommitParser` are:
+The default configuration options for :py:class:`semantic_release.commit_parser.AngularCommitParser` are:

 .. code-block:: toml